LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

   *  Mod Compatibility
   *  Enable Inside Jobs

+- You may also enable the Hardcore Clutter option if you'd like less loot in BTI's additions (I personally recommend this but it is not a hard requirement).

 True Storms Configuration Holotape
 ![alt text](https://i.imgur.com/cOjL4z2.png)

 That's it!
 Have fun!

+---

 ## FAQ

+- My characters have black/brown/tan faces.

+  -  Disable the High Definition DLC in Steam's `Manage DLC` section.
+As per the beginning of this readme, the HD DLC is absolute garbage and **WILL** break a ton of facegen.

 - I am having random crashes.